destiny-evidence/website/content/_index.md

 who are closely collaborating with partners across more than 30 institutions.
 The consortium is lead by Jan Minx at PIK.

+DESTINY is supported by Wellcome's Climate and Health programme.
+Since this project was agreed, Wellcome have announced a new intent to fund an [Evidence Synthesis Infrastructure Collaborative](https://wellcome.org/news/evidence-synthesis-infrastructure-collaborative) which is not specific to climate and health or digital evidence synthesis tools.
+That announcement is separate from this project.

 <div class="institutions mb-5">
   {{< inst src="img/inst/pik.png" name="MCC@PIK" href="https://www.pik-potsdam.de/" proc="resize 150x" >}}